buravlyovDH/freshchat-ios/README.md

 ## Existing Issue
 1. App version always comes as 1.0 (We are fixng this in upcoming release)

+Note :
+- After fixing the issue, this branch will be merged into master.
-Note : For SPM - Drag and Drop - FCLocalization.bundle, FCResources.bundle and FreshchatModels.bundle from FreshchatSDK folder
+- For SPM - Drag and Drop - FCLocalization.bundle, FCResources.bundle and FreshchatModels.bundle from FreshchatSDK folder

 ## Documentation
 [Integration Guide](https://support.freshchat.com/support/solutions/articles/50000000048-freshchat-ios-sdk-integration-steps)